lugu/qiloop/doc/NOTES.md

 ### Signals

-A signal represents a variable whose state can change in time.
-When the state of the signal change, notifications are sent.
+A signal represents asynchronous event which can be watched.
+It is a notification mechanism.
 One can subscribe to a signal using `registerEvent` and unsubscribe with `unregisterEvent`.
 Once registered, a client will receive new values taken by a signal by messages of type `event` which contain the new value.

 ### Properties

+A property represents a variable whose value can change in time.
+When the state of the property changes, notification event is emitted.
+The current value of a property can be query by calling the `property` method and changed by calling `setProperty`.
+One can monitor state changes using `registerEventWithSignature` and unsubscribe with `unregisterEvent`.

 ### MetaObject

 `MetaObject` is a structure which describes an object.
 The description